Israel blocks law that keeps out Palestinian spouses

 Bennett proposed a compromise with liberal members of the coalition that would have extended the law by six months while offering residency rights to some 1,600 Arab families, a fraction of those affected.
 But the measure was defeated, in part because two Arab members of the coalition abstained.
 The vote exposed the deep divisions and the fragility of the new government.

 The decision, however, gave some hope to Arab families that have been affected by the law.
-The law has created an array of difficulties for thousands of Palestinian families that span the war-drawn and largely invisible frontiers separating Israel from east Jerusalem the West Bank and Gaza, territories it seized in the 1967 war that the Palestinians want for a future state.
+It has created an array of difficulties for thousands of Palestinian families that span the war-drawn and largely invisible frontiers separating Israel from East Jerusalem, the West Bank and Gaza, territories it seized in the 1967 war that the Palestinians want for a future state.

 “You want your security, it’s no problem, you can check each case by itself,” said Taiseer Khatib, an Arab citizen of Israel whose wife of more than 15 years, from the West Bank city of Jenin, must regularly apply for permits to live with him and their three children in Israel.